 Food retailers must apply to the Supplemental Nutrition Assistance Program and be approved in order to accept food stamps.
 To qualify, they must sell food traditionally prepared at home and meant for human consumption.
 Available food also must fall into specific categories, such as meat, poultry and fish.
 Grocery stores routinely fit these requirements.

-Electronic Benefits Transfer Card
+Understand Your Electronic Benefits Transfer Card

 When you are approved for food stamps, your state's human services agency will issue you an Electronic Benefits Transfer card, popularly known as an EBT card.
 This is the same card cash assistance is deposited onto for applicants eligible for the General Relief or Temporary Assistance for Needy Families program.
 The EBT card will have your name and card number embossed on the front and a magnetic strip on the back.
 Your food stamp benefits are deposited onto the card each month.
 Once the money hits your account, you can use the card to purchase food.
 Take your groceries to the cash register at your local food retailer and then submit your EBT card for payment.
 The purchase is deducted from your food stamp balance.